pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 ---
-title: Create a Custom Upstream
+title: Early Access: Create a Custom Upstream
 description: Connect a remote repository with Pantheon to use as a starting point for new sites.
 tags: [tools, workflow]
-categories: []
+earlyaccess: true
+earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
 ---

-The following steps will help you get a Custom Upstream ready for prime time within your organization.
-Once completed, members of the organization will be able to create new sites from the common codebase.
+Pantheon is rolling out a new self-serve feature to support creating Custom Upstreams in the Organization Dashboard.
+Once created, members of the organization will be able to create new sites from the common codebase.
 For an overview of this feature, see [Introduction to Custom Upstreams](/docs/custom-upstream).

+## Eligibility
+Access to this feature is currently invite only.
+If you are not in this group but are eager to try it out, you can request early access and we will consider this on a case-by-case basis.
+[TODO ADD LINK TO REQUEST INVITE]

 ## Create and Host the Repository Remotely
 Custom Upstream repositories must be hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/) or [GitLab](https://about.gitlab.com/).